yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 we will now most likely return multiple class names.
 Moreover, we move the memoization into the class state since we want each staticStyle call to share the memoization.

-Interestingly we also reverted our optimization for `dynamicStyle` since memoization is now done at the `staticStyle` level, so we no longer need to worry about creating a new rule per call.
+Interestingly, we also reverted our optimization for `dynamicStyle` since memoization is now done at the `staticStyle` level, so we no longer need to worry about creating a new rule per call.